di3italis/API-Project-Jono/README.md

     }
     ```

-### Get all Bookings for a Spot based on the Spot's id
+### ✅Get all Bookings for a Spot based on the Spot's id

 Return all the bookings for a spot specified by id.